These are all extinctions because of global warming.

 It's now official.

-This year is uh is set to be the sixth warmest since records began 150 years ago, cooler than earlier predicted, which means a slight respite for European ski resorts or bears trying to hibernate.
+This year is set to be the sixth warmest since records began 150 years ago, cooler than earlier predicted, which means a slight respite for European ski resorts or bears trying to hibernate.

-Phil Jones, head of the climate research unit at Britain's University of East Anglia, told Reuters, what's wrong with this?
+So, joint sixth warmest year, Phil Jones, head of the climate research unit at Britain's University of East Anglia, told Reuters, what's wrong with this?

-Sixth warmest, they told us that 2007, they originally predicted 2007 would be the warmest year on record.
+They told us that 2007, they originally predicted 2007 would be the warmest year on record.

 I wonder if these are the same people that predicted all these hurricanes that never happened.

-Speaking of that, great story today in the Houston Chronicle.
+And speaking of that, great story today in the Houston Chronicle.

 When I saw this headline, I said, Whoa, I'm about to be honored.

-It says rush to name storms.
+It says, rush to name storms.

-Then see, I had this tendency to personalize things.
+Then, see, I had this tendency to personalize things.

-A controversy is brewing over decisions of the National Hurricane Center to designate several borderline systems as tropical storms.
+Here's the story: with another hurricane season set to end this Friday, a controversy is brewing over decisions of the National Hurricane Center to designate several borderline systems as tropical storms.

 Some meteorologists, including former Hurricane Center Director Neil Frank, say as many as six of this year's 14 named tropical storms might have failed in earlier decades to earn named storm status.